-With sizes of new build ships increasing every year, the list of the longest ships in the world keeps varying.
-As old ships get scrapped and new ones are added to the list each year, the shipping industry is seeing some of the best ships every made in the maritime world.
+With the sizes of new-build ships increasing every year, the list of the longest ships in the world keeps varying.
+As old ships get scrapped and new ones are added to the list each year, the shipping industry is seeing some of the best ships ever made in the maritime world.

 Detailed below are ten of the world’s biggest ships for the year 2012.
 Kindly note the list is only based on the length of the ships.